 Under the Wet-Lease Policy, the Agency should condition or deny an application if Canadian air carriers do not enjoy reciprocal opportunities to wet lease in a foreign jurisdiction.
-The Agency intends to notify the industry in Canada of an application for any wet-lease approval when it deems, at its own discretion, there to be potential issues with respect to reciprocity or other matters not yet addressed by the Agency.
+The Agency intends to notify the industry in Canada of an application for any wet-lease approval when it deems, at its own discretion, there to be potential issues with respect to reciprocity.

 When providing notice to industry, the Agency will state why it is doing so, the period of time available for comment, and will also provide a copy of the applicant’s application, to allow for industry to comment.

 The Agency may only rule on matters that fall within its regulatory purview.
 For example, Agency approval of wet-lease applications does not extend to the use of foreign flight crew or of dry-leased aircraft.